-Fidus Investment Corporation, a Maryland corporation (the "Company"), Fidus Mezzanine Capital, L.P., a Delaware limited partnership ("Fidus SBIC"), Fidus Mezzanine Capital GP, LLC, a Delaware limited liability company ("General Partner"), Fidus Investment GP, LLC, a Delaware limited liability company ("New General Partner") and Fidus Investment Advisors, LLC ("Fidus Advisors") (collectively, the "Applicants"), hereby file an application ("Application") for an order (the "Order") of the U.S. Securities and Exchange Commission (the "Commission") pursuant to Sections 6(c), 12(d) (1)(J), 57(c), and 57(i) of the Investment Company Act of 1940, as amended (the "1940 Act"), and Rule 17d-1 thereunder, and under Section 12(h) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
-The requested relief would permit the Company and Fidus SBIC to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions with each other; (2) invest in securities in which the other is or proposes to be an investor; (3) be subject to modified consolidated asset coverage requirements for senior securities issued by a business development company ("BDC") and its small business investment company ("SBIC") subsidiary; and (4) file consolidated reports with the Commission.
+Fidus Investment Corporation, a Maryland corporation (the "Company"), Fidus Mezzanine Capital, L.P., a Delaware limited partnership ("Fidus SBIC"), Fidus Investment GP, LLC, a Delaware limited liability company ("New General Partner") and Fidus Investment Advisors, LLC ("Fidus Advisors") (collectively, the "Applicants"), hereby file an application ("Application") for an order (the "Order") of the U.S. Securities and Exchange Commission (the "Commission") pursuant to Sections 6(c), 12(d)(1)(J), 57(c), and 57(i) of the Investment Company Act of 1940, as amended (the "1940 Act"), and Rule 17d-1 thereunder, and under Section 12(h) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
+The requested relief would permit the Company and Fidus SBIC to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions with each other;

-1 Unless otherwise indicated, all section references herein are to the 1940 Act.

-2 Unless otherwise indicated, all rule references herein are to rules under the 1940 Act.
+- 1 Unless otherwise indicated, all section references herein are to the 1940 Act. - 2 Unless otherwise indicated, all rule references herein are to rules under the 1940 Act.